 = X2i(β1 − β2) + (δ1ŋ −δ2ŋ )λ2i,

-where ATT represents the average treatment effect for the treated group (adapters), while ATU refers to the average treatment effect for the untreated group (non-adapters).
+Where ATT represents the average treatment effect for the treated group (adapters), ATU refers to the average treatment effect for the untreated group (non-adapters).
 For the validity of the Endogenous Switching Regression (ESR) model, an exclusion restriction is required that is correlated with adaptation but does not directly influence the productivity of small-scale crop farmers.
 Consequently, this study employs a set of variables as selection instruments, specifically climate information and distance to market.
 These variables are considered instrumental because they are significant factors affecting the decision to adapt to climate change, as noted by various researchers.
 However, these variables do not directly determine farmers’ productivity or income levels.
 To empirically assess the validity of these instruments in the ESR model, the initial test involves using a logit model to analyze the adoption of adaptation strategies, incorporating both the instruments and other relevant variables.
 The analysis confirms that these instruments are indeed robust predictors of adaptation.

 A distortion test is conducted to determine whether the instruments have a significant impact on production and return processes.
 This analysis indirectly assesses whether the instruments are correlated with unobservable factors.
 The results confirm that the instruments do not collectively exert a statistically significant influence on productivity and farm returns for non-adapters.